The Phlegrean Fields

 The Flavian Amphitheater at Pozzuoli, third largest in Italy.

 The Phlegrean Fields are also insanely easy to explore on public transportation.
-Just take the metro from Naples to Pozzuoli, Sophia Loren's hometown, where you can see an ancient Roman amphitheater (Full story).
-Then catch the local bus up the hill to wander around the caldera of the active Solfatara volcano—still venting gasses and steam, the ground hot to the touch, yet somehow creepily tamed, with a campground in the middle of it and everything.
-(Full story)
+Just take the metro from Naples to Pozzuoli, Sophia Loren's hometown, where you can see an ancient Roman amphitheater (» more).
+Then catch the local bus up the hill to wander around the caldera of the active Solfatara volcano—still venting gasses and steam, the ground hot to the touch, yet somehow creepily tamed, with a campground in the middle of it and everything. (» more)

 Ride the bus back down to the center of Pozzuoli where you take an early lunch overlooking the Temple of Serapide on the main square, broken columns that slowly rise and fall along with the surrounding landscape (You don't see it actually happening; it moves on the scale of decades, but you can see the effects).